onlive/ruby_git_hooks/README.md

     gem install ruby_git_hooks

-To use with RVM and all Rubies and gemsets:

-    rvm all do bash -l -c "rvm use @global && gem install ruby_git_hooks"

 Remember that ruby_git_hooks is invoked by Git -- it won't normally run with Bundler.
 Not only do you not need to add it to your Gemfile, it probably won't help.
 So make sure it's installed for every Ruby you use day-to-day from the command line.

-If you install a new Ruby then you'll need to install ruby_git_hooks in its global gemset as well.

 ## Usage

-Your new hook should have a Ruby shebang line.
-You can require ruby_git_hooks and/or your hook on the shebang line, or in the text of the file.
-You can use any hooks you want or define your own.
+Your new hook should have a Ruby shebang line (see below).
+You can use the included hooks or define your own.

 The hook should be copied or symlinked to the appropriate location, of the form ".git/hooks/hook-name".